-Lenders see a bankruptcy as a big black mark on your credit report, so is there any point in applying for a car loan right after your discharge?
+Lenders see a bankruptcy as a black mark on your credit reports, so is there any point in applying for a car loan right after your discharge?

 Steps to Take Before Submitting Your Application

-Getting an auto loan after bankruptcy is not going to be a walk in the park, but it also isn't going to be overbearingly tough either.
+Getting an auto loan after bankruptcy isn't going to be a walk in the park, but it also isn't going to be overbearingly tough.
 If you want the process to go a little smoother, there are some things you should do:

-- Pull your credit report and know what your scores are
+- Pull your credit reports and know what your credit score is

 - Only apply with subprime dealerships

-You can pull your credit report for free once a year from each of the
+You can request your credit reports for free once a year from each of the

-three credit bureaus, but these don’t come with both your report and your score – you’ll have to pay a little extra for both.
-If you happen to notice any inconsistencies or mistakes on your report, be sure to get them taken care of before you start applying because it will help make your scores look better for lenders.
+If you happen to notice any inconsistencies or mistakes on your reports, be sure to dispute them and get them removed before you start applying because it can make your score better for lenders.